Can You Get Long-Term Spousal Support in California?

 Can Permanent Alimony Be Modified?

 Yes.
-The court could modify permanent spousal support if the paying spouse shows a substantial change in circumstances since the existing order.
+The court could modify permanent spousal support if the paying spouse shows a substantial change in circumstances since the existing order, such as cohabitation with a romantic partner.
+Dating someone after divorce will not generally have any impact on spousal support payments.

 Just to let you know, spouses receiving support must become self-supporting within a reasonable time.
 A Gavron warning is a relevant court notice given to spouses before any modification or termination of alimony.